ktantikarun/pythai-scb-unofficial/README.md

 # pythai-scb-unofficial

 ## Description
-PyThaiSCB is an unoffical python library to pull bank account balances data from SCB (Siam Commercial Bank) website using Selenium webdriver.
+PyThaiSCB is an unofficial python library to pull bank account balances data from SCB (Siam Commercial Bank) Easy Net website using Selenium webdriver.
 Using web crawling under the hood, the function call is slow as it depends solely on the performance of SCB Easy Net website.

 ### Available features: